qiaochen/LLM_RAG_papers/README.md

 	>    2) those in different domains;
 	>    3) meta knowledge of linguistics or conventional usage patterns for generating human-understandable discourses;
 	>    4) meta knowledge of behaviors such as instruct-following, prompt understanding etc.
->- It can be noted that pretraining LLM bases is mainly for gaining knowledge in 1) & 3); domain-specific finetuning is mainly for 2); while instruct tuning is aimed at 4); Reinforcement learning from human feedback (RLHF) is for improving 3);
+>- It can be noted that pretraining LLM bases is mainly for gaining knowledge in 1) & 3); domain-specific finetuning is mainly for 2); while instruct tuning is aiming at 4); Reinforcement learning from human feedback (RLHF) is for improving 3).
+In practice, different combinitions of th 2),3) and 4) may happen together.
 >- __Questions__:
 	>     - Is it necessary to encode all the knowledge in parametric form?
 	>     - If not, can we decouple some knowledge component from the parameters?